hx2A/py5website/reference/py5graphics_pixels.rst

 Before accessing this array, the data must loaded with the :doc:`py5graphics_load_pixels` function.
 Failure to do so may result in a Java ``NullPointerException``.
 Subsequent changes to the Py5Graphics drawing surface will not be reflected in ``pixels`` until :doc:`py5graphics_load_pixels` is called again.
 After ``pixels`` has been modified, the :doc:`py5graphics_update_pixels` function must be run to update the content of the Py5Graphics drawing surface.

 This field is the same as :doc:`pixels` but linked to a ``Py5Graphics`` object.
-To see example code for how it can be used, see :doc:`pixels`.

 Underlying Java field: PGraphics.pixels

-Updated on May 08, 2021 14:06:36pm UTC
+Updated on May 11, 2021 00:43:18am UTC